Forbush Man: Continued references

-On page 3 of Fantastic Four Annual#3 (1965) while Patsy Walker and her rival Hedy Wolfe eye Tony Stark and search for Millie the Model as the crowd gathers for the wedding of Reed Richards and Sue Storm, chants of "We Want Irving Forbush, We Want Irving Forbush" are seen in the background.
+On page 3 of Fantastic Four Annual #3 (1965) as the crowd gathers for the wedding of Reed Richards and Sue Storm, chants of "We Want Irving Forbush, We Want Irving Forbush" are seen in the background.

 He is mentioned by Spider-Man in The Amazing Spider-Man #35 (April 1966) as what Spider-Man calls an in-joke.
-When Molten Man tells Spider-Man that when he beats him, nobody would stop him, Spider-Man remarks, "There's always Irving Forbush".
+When Molten Man tells Spider-Man that when he beats him, nobody would stop him, Spider-Man remarks, "There's always Irving Forbush."

 In the 1978 instructional paperback How To Draw Comics The Marvel Way, Chapter Five focuses on drawing a humanoid figure.
 The introduction states, "...Most anyone can draw a stick figure.
 (Even Irving Forbush!)"

 In the early 1990s, when Comics Buyer's Guide begin their annual fan awards, Marvel came up with its own award for assistant editors as they were ineligible for the CBG awards.
 Some ballots, which appeared on Marvel's letters pages, listed Forbush as a choice for top assistant editor.

 Later appearances

-During the 1980s and 1990s, Forbush Man became the mascot of the Marvel Age news magazine for much of its nine-year run.
-He also was a staple cast member in the satirical title What The--?!, an ensemble book that encompassed and poked fun at the Marvel Universe.
-In 1993, What The?!-- published a story chronicling the death of Forbush Man.
-The story was a parody of DC Comics' "Death of Superman" story arc, and featured Forbush Man dying in battle against the villain Dumsday, a parody of DC's Doomsday.
+During the 1980s and 1990s, Forbush Man became the mascot of the Marvel Age news magazine.
+He also was a main cast member in What The--?!, a satirical ensemble book.
+In 1993, Forbush Man was killed fighting Dumsday in a parody of DC Comics' "The Death of Superman".

-Forbush Man appeared in the 2006 series Nextwave: Agents of H.A.T.E. as a member of "The New Paramounts", a team consisting of Not Brand Echh characters including The Inedible Bulk.
-These characters were either misguided or evil.
-Forbush Man was willing to hurt others for mocking his hat.
-This Forbush Man was apparently killed by Tabitha Smith after he failed to mind control her (she apparently had no mind).
-Nextwave and the Beyond Corporation© exist within the mainstream Marvel Universe.
+Forbush Man appears in the 2006 series Nextwave: Agents of H.A.T.E. as a member of "The New Paramounts", a team consisting of Not Brand Echh characters.
+He is later killed by Tabitha Smith after failing to control her mind.

-Forbush Man later appeared in the 2010 one-shot "Captain America: Who Won't Wield the Shield".
-Several Marvel employees are attacked and injured because they have turned comics grim and dark.
-In defense of the injured people, Forbush is slain.
-Moments later, he returns as a flesh-hungry zombie.
+Forbush Man later appeared in the 2010 one-shot Captain America: Who Won't Wield the Shield.
+He is killed while defending Marvel Comics employees from critics who believe that they have made comics too dark, but soon returns as a zombie.